SohaT7/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Overview of the Project
-AutoRUs' has a new prototype, the MechCar, but it suffers from production troubles which are in turn hindering the progress of the manufacturing team.
-The purpose of the project is to review the production data for insights that may aid the manufacturing team at AutosRUs'.
+A car manufacturing company has a new prototype, the MechCar, but it suffers from production troubles which are in turn hindering the progress of the manufacturing team.
+The purpose of the project is to review the production data for insights that may aid the manufacturing team at this company.

 ### Tools used:
 R